CodeJoustHQ/main/README.md

 up the local lock screen on the problem pages.
 This step is unimportant if you are not accessing any of the problem pages, but does set up the site as it is currently running in production.

+The third environment variable is a generated JSON keyfile for a service account for Firebase.
+This is needed to allow communication with Firebase for user authentication logic.
+The JSON contents of the keyfile are stored directly in the environment variable.

 * Run `./mvnw clean install` if it's your first time running the app (or for whatever reason you need to re-download Maven dependencies).